 Architectural Design and Layout of the Forbidden City

 The Palace Museum is not only famous because of its palaces and many locals and tourists also admire the Forbidden City’s architectural style.
-It culminates in the classical Chinese and East Asian architecture and influences development as well as Chinese architecture development.
+It culminates in classical Chinese and East Asian architecture and influences development as well as Chinese architecture development.

 Axially Symmetrical Outline

 The Forbidden City was symmetrically constructed along a central north-to-south axis.
 It is the same axis of the old Beijing City.
 The three halls in the Outer Court namely, the Hall of Central Harmony, the Hall of Supreme Harmony, and the Hall of Preserving Harmony as well as the Palace of Heavenly Purity, the Palace of Earthly Tranquility, and the Hall of Union of the Inner Court were all built on the central axis.
 The rest of the palaces were also built in parallel with the core axis.